Whaddya know? It’s here again.

 To say I've been lucky since those nights would be an understatement.

-I've covered multiple fights in Las Vegas, New York, Atlantic City and two foreign countries.
-I interviewed both Leonard and Dundee for stories.
+I've covered fights and fight-related events in Las Vegas, New York, Atlantic City, and three foreign countries.
+I interviewed Leonard, Hearns, and Dundee for stories.
 I was ringside for Hearns' last fighting appearance in downtown Detroit in 2005.
-And I've been recognized for my work by an association that I'd dreamed of joining long before I ever did.
+And I've been recognized for my work multiple times by an association that I'd dreamed of joining long before I ever did.

 Because for me anyway, "It happened that day."